ethereum/go-ethereum/README.md

 Please see the [Developers' Guide](https://github.com/ethereum/go-ethereum/wiki/Developers'-Guide) for more details on configuring your environment, managing project dependencies, and testing procedures.

+## Releases

+Instead of batching together features for a new release, or back-porting fixes into an old one, Geth employs a rolling release.

+We strive to push a new - backwards compatible - minor version every other week, irrelevant of what's been merged.
+This ensures that both fixes and features are shipped fast (good for users); and that there's always only one canonical version to maintain (good for devs).

+Every now and again we make drastic or breaking changes to the code, which results in a deflection from the regular release schedule until the new version is deemed stable enough.
+Such releases are tagged with a new major version number to

 ## License